techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=223
 (184)
 Which of the following is(are) true?
 (Choose one.)

-a.
-An enum definition may contain the main() method of an application.
+A. An enum definition may contain the main() method of an application.

+B. You can call an enum’s toString() metho
+D.
+C. You can call an enum’s wait() metho
+D.
-b.
-You can call an enum’s toString() method. c.
-You can call an enum’s wait() method. d.
-You can call an enum’s notify() method. e.
+D. You can call an enum’s notify() metho
+D. e.
 All the above
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: